-Barrier Trials resume at Dundalk Racecourse on Wednesday, July 29, for unraced 2yos and unraced 3yos at distances of 5f, 6f and 7f.
+The Irish EBF Barrier Trials resume at Dundalk Racecourse on Monday, September 7, for unraced 2yos and unraced 3yos at distances of 5f, 6f and 7f.

-It is important to note that the Barrier Trials will operate in accordance with the same Covid-19 measures in place on regular racedays at present and face masks will be required.
+It is important to note that the Irish EBF Barrier Trials will operate in accordance with the same Covid-19 measures in place on regular racedays at present and face masks will be required.

 Failure to register beforehand will deny entry to the Barrier Trials at Dundalk.